Year 5 (Class 11)

 Year 5 Homework and PE Kit timetable

-Learning Logs will be sent home on Fridays and should be returned to school no later than Tuesday
+Learning Logs will be sent home on Fridays and should be returned to school no later than Wednesday.

 Anyone who is struggling with their homework should bring it into school on Monday for support.